-It is my pleasure to present the Comprehensive Annual Financial Report of the Elected Officials' Retirement System of the City of Baltimore, Maryland (EOS, System, and Plan), a component unit of the City of Baltimore, Maryland (City) for the fiscal year ended June 30, 2017.
+It is with great pleasure that we present the Comprehensive Annual Financial Report of the Elected Officials' Retirement System of the City of Baltimore, Maryland (EOS), a pension trust of the City of Baltimore, Maryland (City) for the fiscal year ended June 30, 2018.
 The System's administration is responsible for the accuracy of the data and the completeness of the presentation, including all disclosures.
 We believe the enclosed data is accurate in all material respects and is reported in a manner designed to present fairly the financial position and results of the EOS' operations.

 According to accounting principles generally accepted in the United States, management is required to provide a narrative introduction, overview and analysis of the financial statements of the System in the form of a Management Discussion and Analysis (MD&A).
-The System applies all applicable pronouncements of the Government Accounting Standard Board (GASB).
+The System applies all applicable pronouncements of the Governmental Accounting Standards Board (GASB).
 This letter of transmittal is designed to complement the MD&A and should be read in conjunction with it.
 The MD&A can be found immediately following the Independent Auditor's Report in the Financial Section starting on page 18.